Domestic Violence Homicide Attorney in Raleigh

 2016 Domestic Violence Homicide Report | North Carolina Department of Public Safety – Read the most recent report from the NCDPS about domestic violence homicide in the state.
 You can learn about the rate of the crime per county, by month and gender.
 Under section 143B-091 of the General Statutes, the NCDPS is required to submit this report annually.

-Raleigh Domestic Violence Homicide Lawyer
+Speak to a Domestic Violence Homicide Lawyer in Raleigh Today

 You do not have to face these accusations alone.
 The Coolidge Law Firm understands how emotional this time can be.
 That is why we want to help.
 The defense attorneys at the Coolidge Law Firm value communication with their clients.
 We will be available to you when you need us and make sure you are continually updated throughout the proceedings.